 Annualized increase in stop loss premium, as measured from 2021 to 2023, confirm increases from about 7% to nearly 16% or higher as the stop loss deductible increases - veryifying leveraged trend impacts.
 The Survey provides further detail.

 Our ongoing observations on the stop loss market include:

 With increased focus on health care costs and self-funding, various risk management strategies are being discussed.
-But 62% respond as "none of the above", including reference-based pricing and direct provider contracting, both getting less than 5% interest.
-However, interest in a specialty Rx/gene therapy carve out attracted 16%.
+But 63% respond as "none of the above", including reference-based pricing and direct provider contracting, both getting no more than 6% interest.
+However, interest in a specialty Rx/gene therapy carve out attracted 18%.